Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Signal Model

 The first term $r_{\det}(t)$ describes a sum of $K$ deterministic MPCs with complex amplitudes $\{\alpha_{k}\}$ and delays $\{\tau_{k}\}$.
 We model these delays by VAs at positions $\bp_k \in \mathbb{R}^2$, yielding $\tau_{k} = \frac{1}{c}\|\bp - \bp_{k}\| + \clockoff$, with $k = 1 \ldots K$, where $c$ is the speed of light and $\clockoff$ represents the clock-offset due to clock asynchronism. $K$ is equivalent to the number of visible VAs at the agent position $\bp$ \cite{Meissner2014a}.
 We assume the energy of $s(t)$ is normalized to one.

 The second term $r_{\diff}(t)$ denotes the convolution of the transmitted signal $s(t)$ with the DM $\nu(t)$, which is modeled as a zero-mean Gaussian random process.
-We assume uncorrelated scattering along the delay axis $\tau$, hence the auto-correlation function (ACF) of $ \nu(t)$ is given by
+Note that the statistic of $r_{\diff}(t)$ is non-stationary in the delay domain and it is colored due to the spectrum of $s(t)$.
+For DM we assume uncorrelated scattering along the delay axis $\tau$, hence the auto-correlation function (ACF) of $ \nu(t)$ is given by

-where $S_{\nu}(\tau)$ is the power delay profile (PDP) of DM at the agent position $\bp$.
-The DM process is assumed to be quasi-stationary in the spatial domain, which means that $S_{\nu}(\tau)$ does not change in the vicinity of position $\bp$ \cite{MolischTPROC2009}.

-Finally, the last term $w(t)$ denotes an additive white Gaussian noise (AWGN) process with double-sided power spectral density (PSD) of $N_0/2$.